no-slopes/sprite-animations/docfx_project/documentation/sprite-animator/combo-animator.md

 _comboAnimator.SetOnFrame(0, frame => Debug.Log(frame));
 ```

-this will get fired 3 times throught the complete execution of the animation.
+this will get fired 3 times throughout the complete execution of the animation.

 as this: